Members

 Josh studies the phenomenology of thought across the sleep/wake cycle, and whether certain personality traits, such as creativity and transliminality, correspond with greater overlap between dreams and waking thoughts.
 He is also interested in the interaction between personality and aesthetic preferences.

-Shivang's interests lie in interactions between mind-wandering, memory, and statistical learning.
+Shivang's interests lie in interactions between mind-wandering, memory, and attentional capture.
 He also uses principles in attention neuroscience to better understand human-computer interactions.
 He is co-advised by Barry Giesbrecht.

 Asa Young